 Is there good coverage on all the islands of Seychelles?

-On the three main islands (Mahé, Praslin, and La Digue), 4G coverage is good in towns, hotels, and accessible beaches.
-In very isolated coves, private islands, and during boat trips, the signal drops, but it recovers when you reach each inhabited island.
+On the three main islands (Mahé, Praslin, and La Digue), 4G coverage is good in population centers, hotels, and accessible beaches.
+In very isolated coves, private islands, and during boat trips, the signal drops but recovers upon approaching each inhabited island.

 What currency and operators are there in Seychelles?